Our Team

 Email Joanne - joanne.mulholland@nhs.net

-I qualified as a paediatric nurse in 1993 and have spent the majority of my career working within the two specialities of Paediatric Intensive Care and Children’s surgery in both London and Newcastle.
-I have also spent 15 years working as a transport nurse within the Newcastle paediatric retrieval service.
+I qualified as a paediatric nurse in 1993 and have spent the majority of my career working within the two specialities of Paediatric Intensive Care and Children’s surgery in both London and Newcastle, in senior nursing leadership roles.

-I have a special interest in quality improvement and have been involved in a number of projects, including the development of an innovative paediatric early warning system and the regional wide ‘Resilience’ project.
+I have a special interest in quality improvement and have been involved in a number of projects, including the development of an innovative paediatric early warning system at Newcastle.
 I am also a member of the Paediatric Intensive Care Society.
+I’m looking forward to working with the many excellent organisations and staff within our region and offer my professional advice and guidance to ensure equity and accessibility for all CYP as close to home as possible.

 Project Support Officer